intershop/intershop-pwa/docs/guides/getting-started.md

 ## Development Server

-Run `ng serve` or `ng s` for a development server that is configured by default via `environment.ts` to use mocked responses instead of actual REST calls.
+Run `ng serve` or `ng s` for a development server that is configured by default via *environment.ts* to use mocked responses instead of actual REST calls.

-Running `ng serve --configuration production` or `ng s -c production` starts a server that will communicate by default with the Intershop Commerce Management of our public demo via REST API (see the used `environment.prod.ts` for the configuration).
+Running `ng serve --configuration production` or `ng s -c production` starts a server that will communicate by default with the Intershop Commerce Management of our public demo via REST API (see the used *environment.prod.ts* for the configuration).

-The project is also configured to support the usage of an own local environment file `environment.local.ts` that can be configured according to the development environment, e.g. with a different icmBaseURL or different configuration options (see the `environment.model.ts`).
+The project is also configured to support the usage of an own local environment file *environment.local.ts* that can be configured according to the development environment, e.g. with a different icmBaseURL or different configuration options (see the *environment.model.ts*).
 This file will be ignored by Git so the developer-specific setting will not be committed.
 To use this local environment configuration, the server should be started with `ng s -c local`.

-Once the server is running, navigate to `http://localhost:4200/` in your browser to see the application.
-The app will automatically reload if you change any of the source files.
+Once the server is running, navigate to *http://localhost:4200/* in your browser to see the application.
+The application will automatically reload if you change any of the source files.

 Running `ng serve --port 4300` will start the server on a different port than the default 4200 port, e.g., if one wants to run multiple instances in parallel for comparison.

 Running `ng serve --open` will automatically open a new browser tab with the started application.
 The different start options can be combined.

-> DO NOT USE webpack-dev-server IN PRODUCTION!
+> **Warning**: Do not use *webpack-dev-server* in production!

 Also have a look at further information in the [Development Guide](../development.md)

 ## Deployment

-Deployments are generated to the `dist` folder of the project.
+Deployments are generated to the *dist* folder of the project.

 Use `npm run build` to generate the preferred angular universal enabled version.
-On the server the `dist/server.js` script has to be executed with `node`.
+On the server the *dist/server.js* script has to be executed with `node`.

 Alternatively, you can use `ng build --prod` to get an application using browser rendering.
 All the files under `dist/browser` have to be served statically.
 The server has to be configured for fallback routing, see [Server Configuration in Angular Docs](https://angular.io/guide/deployment#server-configuration).

 For a production setup we recommend building the docker image supplied with the `Dockerfile` in the root folder of the project.
 Build it with `docker build -t my_pwa .`.
 To run the PWA with multiple channels and [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) optimizations, you can use the nginx docker image supplied in the sub folder [nginx](../../nginx).

-:construction: TODO: move specific READMEs to documentation folder!

 We provide templates for [Kubernetes Deployments](../../schematics/src/kubernetes-deployment) and [DevOps](../../schematics/src/azure-pipeline) for Microsoft Azure.

 ## Progressive Web App (PWA)

 To run the project as a Progressive Web App with an enabled [Service Worker](https://angular.io/guide/service-worker-getting-started), use `npm run start` to build and serve the application.
-After that open `http://localhost:4200` in your browser and test it or run a PWA Audit.
-Currently only `localhost` or `127.0.0.1` will work with the service worker since it requires `https` communication on any other domain.
+After that open *http://localhost:4200* in your browser and test it or run a PWA Audit.
+Currently only *localhost* or *127.0.0.1* will work with the service worker since it requires *https* communication on any other domain.

 ## Running Tests